-If you want to become a Volunteer Facilitator, please upload a cover letter and resume on careers online here.
-Tandem does not run during the summer, so we will accept applications for the first semester until Sunday, September 16th at 11:59pm.
+If you want to become a Volunteer Facilitator, please upload a cover letter and resume on careers online (job posted under “UBC tandem Volunteer Facilitator“) or email us at firstname.lastname@example.org.
+We will be accepting applications until Wednesday, September 11 at 11:59pm.

 - Most weeks, you will simply be asked to attend and co-facilitate a weekly 1.5 hour tandem session (group meeting) at the Global Lounge (plus 20-30 minutes before and 10-15 minutes after the session for set up and clean up).
 However, there are also several training sessions, meetings, and events that we ask you to attend, which may occasionally increase your weekly time commitment to 5 hours total.

-- Must be available each week to facilitate during one of the following time slots, from Septemer 24th to November 23rd:
+- Must be available each week to facilitate during one of the following time slots, from September 23 to late November:

 - Mondays — 5:30-7:00pm